dustmop/makechr/README.md

     Pillow
     protobuf
+    wxpython (GUI only)
+    watchdog (GUI only)

 After installing protobuf, run build-proto.sh to generate the python protocol buffer library in the gen/ directory.

 # Command-line options

-    -o [output]      Either an output template or the name of the output object.
-                     A template needs to have "%s" in it.
-An object needs to end in ".o".
-See valiant.proto for the format of objects.
+Run `makechr -h` to get details on command-line options.

+    --version        See the current version number.

+    -o [output]      Output filename.

     -c [rom]         Create an NES rom file that just displays the image.

     -e [error_file]  Output errors to an image file.

-    -p [palette]     Palette to use for the input image, either a literal representation, or a file made by --makepal.
-If not set, makechr will attempt to automatically derive a palette, or extract a palette if the image uses indexed color.
-See below for the syntax for literal palettes.
+    -p [palette]     Palette to use for the input image.

-    -b [background_color] | [background_look=background_fill]
+    -b [background_color] | [mask=fill]
-                     Background color for the palette.
-If the palette is not provided, the derived palette will used this color.
-If the palette is provided, its background color must match.
-                     Color must be in hexadecimal.
-Alternatively, a pair of colors may be provided, separated by an "=" operator.
-                     The first color is the "look", which appears in the input image, the second color is the "fill", which is output to the palette.
+                     Background color spec for the palette.

     -s               Sprite mode.
-Will prevent nametable and attribute components from being output.
-Output spritelist component, which is a list of 4-tuples containing sprite data, in the order (y, tile, attribute, x).
-Write the palette as a sprite palette by using address 0x10 instead of 0x00.
-                     Default the chr order to 0x1000 instead of 0x0000.

     -l               Lock tiles.

-Won't remove duplicates, leaving all tiles in the same position they appear in in the pixel art input.
-                     Will only process the first 256 tiles in the input.
+    --lock-sprite-flips
+                     Lock vertical and horizontal flip flags for sprites.

-    -t [strategy]    Strategy for traversing tile during CHR and nametable generation.
-Can be "horizontal", "block", "free", or.
+    -t [strategy]    Strategy for traversing tiles when making output.
-                     "8x16".
-Horizontal will traverse tiles left to right, top to bottom.
-Block will traverse blocks at a top, top-left to top-right to bottom-left to bottom-right.
-                     Free is only usable with sprites and a background color spec, and will look for sprites positioned freely in the image.
-8x16 is only usable with sprites and will create data that is suitable for 8x16 mode. (default is horizontal)

-    -r [chr_order]   Order that the CHR data appears in memory relative to other CHR data.
-Can be 0 or 1.
-If 0, then the CHR data appears at 0x0000.
-If 1, then the CHR data appears at 0x1000. (default is 0, -s can override this)
+    -r [chr_order]   Order that the CHR data appears in memory.

     -z               Whether to show statistics at the end of processing.

-                     Displays number of dot-profiles, number of tiles, and the palette.
+    --allow-overflow [components]
+                     Components that allow overflow.

+    --makepal        Generate a palette binary file from an image.

     -m [mem_file]    A ppu memory dump, representing the state of ppu ram.
-Used instead of a pixel art image as a graphics source.
-Can be obtained by dumping the memory of an NES emulator.

-    --makepal        Generate a palette object file from an image, or just output binary data if the file name ends in .bin or .dat.

-    --allow-overflow    [comps]  Components that allow overflow.
-Only "s" for "spritelist" is currently implemented.

-    --palette-view      [image]  Output the palette to an image file.
+    --palette-view      [image]  Output a view of the palette.

-    --colorization-view [image]  Output an image file with the palette for each blocks according to attributes.
+    --colorization-view [image]  Output a view showing the palettes per block.

-    --reuse-view        [image]  Output an image file showing how many times each tile was reused according to the following key:
+    --reuse-view        [image]  Output a view showing tile reuse.
-                                 1: black (unique tile)
-                                 2: dark green
-                                 3: light green
-                                 4: cyan
-                                 5: blue
-                                 6: dark purple
-                                 7: light purple
-                                 8: red
-                                 9: orange
-                                 10: yellow
-                                 11+: white (common tile)

-    --nametable-view    [image]  Output an image file showing the nametable value for each position, in hexidecimal.
+    --nametable-view    [image]  Output a view showing the nametable.
-                                 Positions that have value 0 do not output anything.

-    --chr-view          [image]  Output an image file showing the entire page of chr.
+    --chr-view          [image]  Output a view showing the entire page of chr.

-    --grid-view         [image]  Output an image file showing the input pixel art with the grid applied.
+    --grid-view         [image]  Output the image file with grid.

-    --free-zone-view    [image]  Output an image file showing the zones created by free sprite traversal.
+    --free-zone-view    [image]  Output a view showing free traversal zones.

 # Palette literal syntax